 Zoom Pro includes 5 GB of MP4 or M4A cloud recording, which can be useful if you want to share the recording with people who couldn’t make it to your meeting.

 Pricing for Zoom Pro starts at $15.99 per month, per license, with a maximum of nine licenses.

 For small and medium businesses, Zoom offers a plan that includes all Pro and Basic features as well as a few more.
 Zoom Business lets you host up to 300 participants in your meetings and allows you to customize your meeting rooms further.
 For example, you can use a vanity URL and add your company branding to your portals.

 Additionally, Zoom Business gives you the option to deploy Zoom on premises in your own private cloud service.
 It also provides cloud recording transcripts, integration with learning platforms, and dedicated phone support.

-Zoom Business starts at $19.99 per month, per host, with a minimum of 10 hosts.
-The Large Meeting add-on starts at $50 per month, per host (for a total cost of $69.99 per month, per host).
+Zoom Business starts at $19.99 per month, per license, with a minimum of 10 and maximum of 99 licenses.